julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ## Welcome Threshold Protection Into Your Life

 The door you walk through each day can become **a gate of magic**, a veil stitched with root and leaf, bloom and thorn.
 Let it **speak on your behalf**: *“This home is watched, protected, and blessed.”*

+See: **[Protective Plants & Boundary Spirits: Folk Herbal Guardians](/protective-plants-boundary-spirits/)** for a deeper look at these powerful allies.

 Want to guard your inner space as well?